Plantar Fasciitis

 Conservative Care:

-Resting, icing, stretching, wearing shoes with good arch support, and using orthotic inserts.
+Resting, icing, stretching, wearing shoes with good arch support, or using orthotic inserts.

 Stretching: